essdocs/sims.primary.en-gb/_docs/accounts/useraccounts/status.md

 ---
-title: The status of a user account
+title: User account status
 ---

 The status indicates whether a person's account is active or suspended.

-## Status definitions
+{:.lead}

+## User account statuses

 {% include icon.html url="user-alert" %} Not Invited
-: The person is not yet invited to your organisation.
+: The person isn't invited to your organisation.

 {% include icon.html url="user-arrow-right" %} Invited
 : The person was sent an invitation but haven't yet accepted